World And Lore¶

 The Emergency Decoupling¶

-Kaelen, chief of diagnostics and maintenance, triggered the emergency override that prevented total collapse.
+Alden, chief of diagnostics and maintenance, triggered the emergency override that prevented total collapse.
 The other founders blamed him for the disaster and buried their own guilt.

 The Era Of The Veil¶